SeedTactics/fms-insight/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-FMS Insight is a program which runs on an flexible machining system (FMS) cell controller which provides a server which logs and interacts with the cell controller and an HTML client which displays a dashboard, station monitor, and data analytics.
+FMS Insight is a program which runs on a flexible machining system (FMS) cell controller which provides material tracking by serial, operator instructions and data displays for loading/unloading, inspection decisions, data analytics to improve the performance, and simplify job data creation in the cell controller.
+Learn more in the [overview](overview.md).

+## Downloads

 The simplest configuration is to install FMS Insight directly on the cell controller itself.
 FMS Insight requires .NET Framework 4.6.1, which is pre-installed on Windows 7 and 10 so typically no dependencies must be installed first.

-## Downloads

 The following are links to the latest installers for FMS Insight for each supported cell controller.
 The installers will also upgrade an existing install to the latest version.